 There is a misconception among many in the Valley that golf in Flagstaff is unattainable.
 Between the relative lack of public golf and the high price tag of most of the private golf communities here, many who care about the game and who want to escape the heat in the summer feel boxed out.
 Similarly, there are Flagstaff locals who can be made to feel like “strangers in their own homes” because of the proliferation of the luxury gated golf communities which seem to grab all the attention.
 Aspen Valley and the surrounding community are evidence that private mountain golf is available to those beyond the top 1%.
 As you can learn by visiting our Membership page, the club fees are very accessible to someone seriously considering private golf as an option.

-“ I can't believe this place has been here for 50 years - how did I not know about it sooner?! ”
+“ I can't believe this place has been here since 1993 - how did I not know about it sooner?! ”

 “ To play a small role in this club’s history is one of the true joys of my life. ”